willianjusten/resume/Readme.md

 * Javascript (React, Redux, ES2015, AngularJS, jQuery)
 * CSS (Stylus, Sass, PostCSS)
 * Tests (Jest, React testing Library, Cypress)
-* CSS Frameworks (Tachyons, Bootstrap, Foundation)
+* CSS Frameworks (Tachyons)
-* Task Runners (Grunt, Gulp, NPM Scripts)
-* NodeJS (Express)
 * Git
 * Scrum and Kanban

 ## Experience

-**Front End Engineer** - [VTEX](http://vtex.com.br) - June 2017 - Present
+**Front End Engineer** - [VTEX](https://www.vtex.com/) - June 2017 - Present

 > Work as a front end engineer responsible for the checkout UI, one of the most important interfaces in the platform, being served to 2000 stores across the world.
+The checkout currently completes about 150k orders a day, also having the record of 650k orders last Black Friday.
+The Checkout UI SPA is composed by current (React, Redux) as well as legacy code (Knockout JS) living together.
+It's deployed using AWS CodeBuild, running unit tests with Jest and React Testing Library.
+For end2end tests we use Cypress running in CD for all cases and primary use cases for monitoring.

 **Web Engineer** - [Huge](http://hugeinc.com) - November 2015 - May 2017

-> Work on scalable web applications for massive corporations, focusing mainly on the  frontend development, making use of Javascript - specifically AngularJS, Sass, CSS, HTML.
+> Worked on scalable web applications for massive corporations, focusing mainly on the  frontend development, making use of Javascript - specifically AngularJS, Sass, CSS, HTML.
 Projects were developed using Javascript with version control using GIT.
+> Most significant project was a Internet Banking SPA for BV Financeira focusing on managing credit card statements and loans.
+Was a 1 year project delivered with support for all modern browsers and IE 10.
+Used Angular 1.x framework to develop the SPA.
+For testing, Karma with Selenium were used o do unit and e2e tests.

-**Front End Developer / Designer** - [Brazilian Student Association - BRASA](http://gobrasa.org) - November 2014 - January 2016
+**Front End Developer / Designer** - [Brazilian Student Association - BRASA](https://www.gobrasa.org/) - November 2014 - January 2016

 > Worked with a team to build BRASA's new website.
 Developed its new visual identity.
 Built a more cohesive branding throughout all the products and communication processes at the Association.